 Latest News & Entries

 The rally will be a truly international affair, as we already have entries from 10 different countries – Australia, Belgium, Canada, France, Germany, Italy, Netherlands, Sweden, the USA and the UK.
-Our first entrants in the vintage category are David and Barbara Berks in their 1929 Chrysler 75, veterans of our 2016 Haka Classic Rally amongst others, while the latest entries in the classic category are Tony Allen (co-driver TBC) in a 1951 Bentley Tourer, Matthew Telling and Will Keogh in a 1950 Bentley MkVI and David and Scott Owens (car TBC), joining Karl and Stephanie Schaefer in a 1958 Mercedes-Benz 220S, Philip Lindsten (co-driver TBC) in a 1959 MGA Twin Cam, experienced rallyists Claudine Bloom and Andrew Twort in a 1965 Volvo 122 Amazon, Serge and Jacqueline Berthier in a 1973 Citroen Maserati SM and Lorenzo Castellini and Paulo Melloni with a 1973 Alfa Romeo Giulia Super previously campaigned on Le Jog 2012 and P2P 2016.
+Our first entrants in the vintage category are David and Barbara Berks in their 1929 Chrysler 75 and Mark and Dorinda Winkelman in a 1932 Plymouth, while the latest entries in the classic category are Tony Allen (co-driver TBC) in a 1951 Bentley Tourer, Matthew Telling and Will Keogh in a 1950 Bentley MkVI and David and Scott Owens in a 1965 Ford Mustang Convertible, joining Karl and Stephanie Schaefer in a 1958 Mercedes-Benz 220S, Philip Lindsten (co-driver TBC) in a 1959 MGA Twin Cam, experienced rallyists Claudine Bloom and Andrew Twort in a 1965 Volvo 122 Amazon, Serge and Jacqueline Berthier in a 1973 Citroen Maserati SM and Lorenzo Castellini and Paulo Melloni with a 1973 Alfa Romeo Giulia Super previously campaigned on Le Jog 2012 and P2P 2016.
 We also have John and Colleen Davis in a 1974 Mercedes-Benz 230 and Paul and Hilarie Smith in their 1977 Mercedes-Benz 280E, a gold-medal winner on last year’s P2P now being prepared by Matt Bryson in Sydney.
-With extensive rally experience in north and east Africa, Johan Gitseld and Walter Op ‘t Roodt have signed up but have yet to confirm their car, while Francis Verbeiren and Ilse Raemen have decided to bring a 1976 Porsche 911S.
+With extensive rally experience in north and east Africa, Johan Gitsels and Walter Op ‘t Roodt have signed up but have yet to confirm their car, while Francis Verbeiren and Ilse Raemen have decided to bring a 1976 Porsche 911S.
 Stephen and Ruth Lambert are also joining us in the non-competitive Touring category, with (appropriately enough) a 1973 BMW 2002 Touring.
 New entries are arriving all the time, so watch this space – and don’t delay if you want to join us!

 Africa – in this case Tanzania – boasts some of the world’s most spectacular roads